softwarespot/PubSub/README.md

 ```

 ##### Build
-Call the following command to invoke both ESLint and Uglify.
+Call the following command to invoke babel, ESLint and Uglify.
 ```shell
     gulp
 ```